KenWBlack/HackCodeCollect/README.md

 # HackCodeCollect
 collect some hack code from internet including "File Delete"、“Self-deletion”、“IFEO”and so on

-All My Project(code) is for education purpose only!
+All My Projects(codes) are for education purpose only!

 Never Do Evil！！！